Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Object recognition and scene analysis

-Contrary to the impression one might gain from Figure \ref{object_recognition_figure}, the SP system is quite robust in the face of errors.
-This is illustrated in Figure \ref{noisy_data_recognition_figure} where the New pattern in row 0 is the same sentence as in Figure \ref{kittens_figure} but with the omission of the `w' in `t w o', the substitution of `m' for '`n' in `k i t t e n s', and the addition of `x' within the word `p l a y'.
-Despite these errors, the best multiple alignment created by the SP62 model is, as shown, the one that we judge intuitively to be `correct'.
+Contrary to the impression one might gain from Figure \ref{object_recognition_figure}, the SP system is quite robust in the face of errors in such tasks as parsing natural language or pattern recognition.
+This is illustrated in the multiple alignment in Figure \ref{noisy_winds_from_west_figure} where the New pattern in column 0 is the same sentence as in Figure \ref{winds_from_west_figure} but with the omission of the `\texttt{n}' in `\texttt{w i n d s}', the addition of `\texttt{x q}' within the word `\texttt{w e s t}', and the substitution of `\texttt{h}' for `\texttt{t}' in `\texttt{s t r o n g}'.
+Despite these errors, the best multiple alignment created by the SP model is, as shown in the figure, the one that we judge intuitively to be `correct'.

 This kind of ability to cope gracefully with noisy data is really essential in any system which aspires to explain or emulate our ability to recognise things despite fog, snow, falling leaves, or other things that may obstruct our view.